kyma-project/kyma/docs/04-operation-guides/troubleshooting/api-exposure/apix-10-api-rule-troubleshooting.md

 ## Configuration of `noop` and `allow` handlers
 #### Cause

-Int the following APIRule, the `noop` handler has also the `trusted-issuers` field configured:
+In the following APIRule, the `noop` handler has the `trusted-issuers` field configured:

 ```yaml
 spec: